paul-green-stone/nks/README.md

 ## Examples

-To help you get started, here are a few examples of cellular automata simulations you can try with the *anks-ca*:
+To help you get started, here are a few examples of cellular automata simulations you can try with the *nks*:

 1. **Elementary**.
 A type of one-dimensional cellular automaton that consists of a row of cells, each of which can be in one of two states (0 or 1).
 The automaton evolves over time according to a set of rules that determine the state of each cell based on its current state and the states of its two neighbors.
 There are 256 possible elementary automaton rules, each of which can be represented by an 8-bit binary number.
 2. **Totalistic3**.
 A type of cellular automaton where the new color of each cell depends only on the average color of its neighboring cells, rather than their individual colors.
 There are 2187 possible totalistic rules for a `TOTALISTIC3` (*r = 3*) automaton, each of which can be identified by a code number.
 The specific behavior and patterns of the automaton depend on the chosen rule and initial conditions.